dsgt-arc/trec-tot-2025/user/wenxinmmb/baseline2024/README.md

   | corpus.jsonl
 ```

-* TODO: make the current code compatible with 2025 data, and update the instructions

-Quick test to see if data is setup properly:
+3. Quick test to see if data is setup properly and build the ir_datasets index for tot-2024 data:
 ```
-python tot.py
+python tot-24.py
 ```
 The command above should print the correct number of train/dev queries and the number of documents
 in the corpus, along with example queries and documents.
 The output looks like